Friends of Peirce Mill

 John DeFerrari, Secretary

 John was born and raised in Washington, D.C. and has a lifelong passion for local historic sites like Pierce Mill, which is less than a mile from the house where he grew up and which he has known since he was a child.
 By day a long-serving federal government analyst, John enjoys digging up little-known facts about the cultural history of the nation’s capital.
 In addition to penning the popular Streets of Washington blog, John is also a trustee of the D.C.
 Preservation League and in that role actively works to preserve the historic built environment of the District of Columbia.
 He is the author of three books: Lost Washington, D.C.
 (2011), Historic Restaurants of Washington, D.C.: Capital Eats (2013), and Capital Streetcars: Early Mass Transit in Washington, D.C.
 (2015).

-Tim Makepeace, Board Member
+Stacey Lincoln, Board Member